juniorxsound/portfolio/src/pages/bio.md

 ### **Short bio**
-Based in NYC, I am a creative technologist, developer, artist working at the intersection of technology and storytelling.
-Combining computer graphics, web development and immersive experience development in virtual, augmented and mixed realities.
+Based in NYC, Or Fleisher is an award-winning creative technologist, developer, artist working at the intersection of technology and storytelling.
+His work combines computer graphics, machine learning and immersive experience development in virtual, augmented and mixed realities.

-I started my career as a sound designer and musician.
-After working in audio post-production for a few years I attended Tel Aviv University film school and started coding, designing and releasing interactive storytelling driven experiences.
+Or's career started as a sound designer and musician.
+After working in audio post-production he attended Tel Aviv University's film school and started coding, designing and releasing interactive storytelling driven experiences that fuse film and gaming.

-Upon graduation, I co-founded [Phenomena Labs](http://phenomenalabs.com) an award-winning visual effect and interaction design studio.
-I worked as a creative and technical director designing, developing and executing interactive experiences.
-I am a graduate of the Tisch School of the Arts, New York University.
-Currently, I am the Principle Creative Technologist at [Vimeo](https://vimeo.com) Labs and Co-Founder at [Volume](https://volume.gl).
+Upon graduation, Or co-founded [Phenomena Labs](http://phenomenalabs.com) an award-winning visual effect and interaction design studio.
+At Phenomena Labs he worked as a creative and technical director designing, developing and publishing interactive brand and experimental experiences.
+Or is a graduate of the Tisch School of the Arts, New York University and currently the Principle Creative Technologist at [Vimeo](https://labs.vimeo.com) Creator Labs.

- **Things to know about me** - I am an advanced coffee drinker, cat aficionado, hobbyist musician.
-I am passionate about cinematography and [open source software](#open-source).
+ **Things to know about Or** - an advanced coffee drinker, cat aficionado, hobbyist musician.
+Or is also passionate about computational photography and [open source software](#open-source).

 ### **Education**
 - **New York University** - *M.P.S (2016-2018)*